yaw277/slire/README.md

 ## Why SmartRepo?
 Addressing the "Yet Another Library" Question

 It's fair to ask: "Why create another database abstraction library when so many already exist?"
-This question deserves a thoughtful response, especially given the abundance of ORMs, ODMs, and database abstractions in the Node.js ecosystem.
+This question deserves a thoughtful response, especially given the abundance of ORMs (Object-Relational Mappers) and ODMs (Object-Document Mappers - we'll use "ORM" to refer to both throughout this section) and database abstractions in the Node.js ecosystem.

 ### The Problem with Traditional ORMs